-Vitiligo (vit-ih-LIE-go) is a condition that causes skin colour loss in patches.
-The discoloured areas usually get bigger over time.
+Vitiligo (vit-ih-LIE-go) is a condition that causes skin color loss in patches.
+The discolored areas usually get bigger over time.
 The condition can affect the skin of any part of the body.
 It can also affect your hair and the inside of your mouth.
-The colour of the hair and skin is usually determined by melanin.
+The color of the hair and skin is usually determined by melanin.
 Vitiligo occurs when cells that produce melanin die or stop working.
 Vitiligo affects people of all types of skin, but it may be more noticeable in people with darker skin.
 This condition is not life-threatening or infectious however it can cause stress and may affect a person’s confidence.
-Treatment can restore colour to the skin affected.
-But the continuing loss of skin colour or recurrence cannot be prevented
+Treatment can restore color to the skin affected.
+But the continuing loss of skin color or recurrence cannot be prevented

 - What are some common Vitiligo Treatments

 - Best vitiligo treatment in Bangalore at Kosmoderma

 Your doctor will examine your medical history and your skin, probably with a special light.
 A skin biopsy and blood tests may also be part of the assessment.